TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

 ```

-Now we will look for a possible interaction between two categorical variables.
+Now we will look at a dataset with a possible interaction between two categorical
+  variables.
 In this case, a significant interaction coefficient would suggest that
   the contribution of each categorical variable is conditional on the value
   of the other variable.
-Therefore, a different group mean will be modeled for
-  each distinct combination of the two categorical variables, and the differences
+Therefore, the effects of the variables involved in the
-  between group means will not necessarily be .
-That is, if
-  the first variable encodes two categories and the second variable encodes
-  two categories,
+  interaction are modeled as constants whose value depends on the other variable,
+  rather than as constants whose values only depend on the first variable.

 ```
 rm(list=ls())